-What do you do, if a child says he or she is hating you?
-Do you say,
+What do you do, if a child says — as children happen to be saying things — that he or she is hating you?

-The verbs themselves do not make separate groups or categories.
-To feel can serve an interesting example.
+Let us take the verb to feel, for quite the interesting example it makes.
 We might say, “I feel fresh”, to speak about our senses.
 We could say, “I feel love”, to speak about our emotions.
 We also could say, possibly in another context, “I feel this is crude”, to say what we think.

 This is a dream come true.
 And I’m loving every minute of it.